raphasilvac/startappjs/README.md

 grunt
 ```

-After you can access http://localhost:9001
+After this you can access http://localhost:9001